-We could be required to adopt IFRS or other accounting or financial reporting standards different from GAAP, which is currently applicable to our accounting and financial reporting.
+We could be required to adopt IFRS or other accounting or financial reporting standards different from Generally Accepted Accounting Principles (GAAP) in the United States of America, which is currently applicable to our accounting and financial reporting.
 In 2008 the SEC released a timetable for the adoption of IFRS according to which we could be required to adopt IFRS by 2016.
-Under GAAP we are subject to the provisions of SFAS No. 71, "Accounting for the Effects of Certain Types of Regulation," which, among other things, allows us to defer certain costs if we believe it is probable that we will be allowed to recover those costs by future rate increases.
-Currently, IFRS does not contain provisions equivalent to SFAS No. 71.
+Under GAAP we are subject to the accounting procedures for accounting for the effects of certain types of regulation, which, among other things, allows us to defer certain costs if we believe it is probable that we will be allowed to recover those costs by future rate increases.
+Currently, IFRS does not contain provisions equivalent to the current GAAP accounting procedures.
 The implementation and adoption of new accounting or financial reporting standards could affect our reported performance, which in turn could favorably or unfavorably impact our business, financial condition or results of operations.
-Furthermore, the transition to and application of new accounting or financial reporting standards could result in increased administrative costs
+Furthermore, the transition to and application of new accounting or financial reporting standards could result in increased administrative costs.

-Municipalities, water districts and other public agencies may condemn our property by eminent domain action.
+Municipalities, water districts and other public agencies may condemn our property by eminent domain action